The joint bidiagonalization method for large GSVD computations in finite precision: Introduction

 The paper is organized as follows.
-In Section \ref{sec2}, we review the GSVD of $\{A,L\}$ and describe the JBD process with some basic properties in exact arithmetic.
-In Section \ref{sec3}, we make a rounding error analysis of the JBD process in finite precision arithmetic.
-We establish connections between the JBD process and the two joint Lanczos bidiagonalizations, and we also investigate the loss of orthogonality of the computed Lanczos vectors.
-In Section \ref{sec4}, we show how to use the JBD process to compute some extreme generalized singular values and vectors of $\{A, L\}$ and discuss the convergence, accuracy and stopping criterion of the GSVD computation.
-In Section \ref{sec5}, we use some numerical examples to illustrate our results.
-Finally, we conclude the paper in Section \ref{sec6}.
+In Section \ref{sec2}, we review the GSVD of $\{A,L\}$ and describe the JBD process in exact arithmetic.
+In Section \ref{sec3}, we make a numerical analysis of the JBD process in finite precision.
+We establish relationships between the JBD process and two lower and upper Lanczos bidiagonalizations, and investigate interactions of orthogonality levels of the computed Lanczos type vectors.
+In Section \ref{sec4}, we describe the JBD method for computing a number of extreme generalized singular values and vectors of $\{A, L\}$, and discuss the convergence and stopping criteria.
+In Section \ref{sec5}, we report numerical experiments to confirm our results.
+Finally, we conclude the paper with some remarks and future work in Section \ref{sec6}.

-Throughout the paper, we denote by $I_k$ the identity matrix of order $k$, by $0_k$ and $0_{k\times l}$ the zero matrices of order $k$ and $k\times l$, respectively.
-The subscripts are omitted when there is no confusion.
-The transpose of a matrix $C$ is denoted by $C^{T}$.
-The roundoff unit is denoted by $\epsilon$.
-The norm $\|\cdot \|$ always means the spectral or 2-norm of a matrix or vector.
+Throughout the paper, we denote by $I_k$ the identity matrix of order $k$, by $0_k$ and $0_{k\times l}$ the $k$-dimensional zero vector and the $k\times l$ zero matrix, respectively.
+The transpose of a matrix $C$ is denoted by $C^{T}$, and $\|\cdot \|$ is the 2-norm of a matrix.